isovector/certainty-by-construction/src/book/1-agda.lagda.md

 OnlyBook

-:   Don't worry; this will be much less tedious throughout the book than it
+:   Don't worry; this indentation convention will be much less tedious
-    seems.
+    throughout the book than it seems.
 The illustration here is merely to get you paying attention to the indicators.
 Our actual code will require dramatically less changing of indentation.

 :   The important point here is that you should indent when you see a
     $\rightarrowbar$, and likewise de-dent when you see a $\barleftarrow$.
-If you or Agda ever confused about where your indentation should be, use a number of spaces equal to number indicated.
+If you (or Agda) ever confused about where your indentation should be, use a number of spaces equal to number indicated.
+Getting your indentation wrong is a serious error that the compiler *will* complain about, so if you get mysterious errors when working through the code presented here, the first diagnostic step is to ensure your indentation is correct.

-In this the code block example above, we have defined five sub-modules, which have the *fully-qualified* names:
+I said earlier that modules act as namespaces.
+In the case of multiple modules in a single file, the modules are given *full-qualified name*, in which they inherit the names of all of their parent modules as well.
+For example, in the code block above, we have defined five sub-modules, which have the fully-qualified names:

 - `module:1-agda.foo`
 - `module:1-agda.foo.bar`